Accessibility Standards for Customer Service, Recruitment and Employment Policy

 - Review and approve the Policy every three years at a minimum;

 - Monitor the effectiveness of the Policy on a periodic basis.

-The Board of Directors may delegate this responsibility to the Business Oversight Committee, as per the Governance Policy.
+The Board of Directors may delegate this responsibility to a committee of the Board, as per the Governance Policy.

 - Develops workplace procedures and practices in keeping with the Standard;

 - Ensures existing policies and procedures do not conflict with the Standard;

 - Ensures that all employees are aware of the Policy and provided with the appropriate training;